AdvaniaSE/PowerShellAdvancedFundamentals/Extra - Megalabs/Lab.md

 ## `Get-LineSum`

 - Write the function `Get-LineSum` that has a string parameter called `Path`.
 The function should validate that the file specified in this parameter exists.
-Specifying the file "Textlab.txt" in this folder should summarizes the input values and presents a result as an output from the function.
+Specifying the file "Textlab.txt" in this folder should summarizes the input values and presents a result as an output from the function

 ```PowerShell
 # ExampleFile.txt content